TahU28/PhysicsSimCompiled/README.md

 Once it has been downloaded, extract the zip file and then open the main.exe file to view the program.
 Ensure that the resolution of your computer is at minimum 1920 x 1080, otherwise parts of the program will not be visible.

+The objectives document can be viewed to see what goals I wanted to the program to achieve.

 ![image](Assets/downloadinghelp.png)